Skip to main content

 PSY 101: Introduction to Psychology

 This introductory course is organized around Modules that will cover the five pillars of psychology, which include the: biological pillar, cognitive pillar, developmental pillar, social and personality pillar, and mental and physical health pillar.
-As students progress through each learning Module, they will review up-to-date and relevant content, engage in meaningful active learning exercises, and complete a knowledge check or assessment.

 Duration

-Instructor-led (8 weeks)
+Session Based (8 weeks)

 University Credits